Skip to main content

 2. PROOF OF STUDENT BIRTHDATE AND PARENTAL INFORMATION

-• Copy of the original birth certificate.
-If this document is not in English or French, please also include a translated version.
+• Original birth certificate, if this document is not in English or French, please also include a translated version.

 • The birth certificate should ideally show the parents' names.